pedro-gutierrez/clusterl/README.md

 Then make sure the `cluster` app is part of your release.

-## Writing to the Key-Value store
+### Writing to the Key-Value store

-To write a key:
+Write to a key:

 ```erlang
 1> ok = cluster_store:write(<<"foo">>, <<"bar">>).
 ```

-To read a key:
+Read from a key:

 ```erlang
 2> {ok, <<"bar">>} = cluster_store:read(<<"foo">>).